madnight/blog/source/_posts/docker-alpine-wkhtmltopdf.md

 https://docs.travis-ci.com/user/customizing-the-build/#build-timeouts

-As you can see in the [build log](https://api.travis-ci.org/v3/job/585241708/log.txt) the Travis CI build takes more than an hour, despite being a job on a public repository.
-Therefore I removed the binary from the git repository and put it into the Docker Image with a copy from the builder image.
+As you can see in the [build log](https://api.travis-ci.org/v3/job/585241708/log.txt) the Travis CI build takes more than one hour, despite being a job on a public repository.
+Now being able to build in CI, I removed the binary from the git repository and put it into the Docker image with a copy from the builder image.

 ```Dockerfile
 COPY --from=madnight/alpine-wkhtmltopdf-builder:0.12.5-alpine3.10 \